nirdosh17/cfn-teardown/README.md

 8. If a stack is not deleted even after exhausting all retries(default 5), teardown is halted and manual intervention is requested.

+---

-### Assume Role
+### AWS Credentials

-By default it tries to use the IAM role of environment it is currently running in.
-But we can also supply role arn if we want the script to assume a different role.
+Only AWS profile based authentication supported at the moment.
+By default it tries to use the IAM role of the caller but we can also supply role arn if we want the script to assume a different role.

+---

-### Safety Checks for Accidental Deletion
+### Safety Flags

 - `DRY_RUN` flag must be explicitely set to `false` to activate delete functionality